philipbelesky/groundhog/site/techniques.md

 ---
 layout: landing_techniques
+title: Techniques
+category: top
 ---

-Information about the techniques
+Discussions of design techniques and concepts along with example models and resources.